jedisct1/libsodium-doc/secret-key_cryptography/secretstream.md

 The `crypto_secretstream_*_push()` functions set creates an encrypted stream.
 The `crypto_secretstream_*_pull()` functions set is the decryption counterpart.

 An encrypted stream starts with a short header, whose size is `crypto_secretstream_xchacha20poly1305_HEADERBYTES` bytes.
 That header must be sent/stored before the sequence of encrypted messages, as it is required to decrypt the stream.
-The contents of the header do not need to be kept secret, and modifications to the header will be detected by the decryption initialization.
+The header content doesn't have to be secret and decryption with a different header would fail.

 A tag is attached to each message.
 That tag can be any of: